Providing a quality mark for surgical education

 - accredited the International DCD Heart Symposium - in Papworth last year, and in Australia this year

-- accredited the Crewe-based Leighton Hospital Laparoscopic Inguinal Hernia Repair course - lead by Consultant General Surgeon Mr Magdi Hanafy, who helps to run the charity Operation Hernia, which has annual missions in developing countries, particularly Ghana, providing free treatment, including hernia repairs
+- accredited the Crewe-based Leighton Hospital Laparoscopic Inguinal Hernia Repair course - lead by Consultant General Surgeon Mr Magdi Hanafy, who is involved in the charity Hernia International, which has annual missions in developing countries, including Ghana - where Mr Hanafy has led surgery missions, providing free treatment, particularly hernia repairs

 Get it accredited!

 "It acts as a quality mark for any course or conference you organise"